Analysts: Lindsay Atkinson and Parrish Miller

-HB 467 upholds the spirit of these two constitutions by removing current provisions in Idaho law that allow warrantless misdemeanor arrests.
+HB 467 upholds the spirit of these two constitutions by removing a current provision in Idaho law that allows for warrantless arrests for certain suspected crimes, including several misdemeanors.
 Arrests are seizures of one’s person, and to execute an arrest based on the mere probability that the person in question committed an offense is an unreasonable practice.

 Does it directly or indirectly create or increase penalties for victimless crimes or non-restorative penalties for nonviolent crimes?
 Conversely, does it eliminate or decrease penalties for victimless crimes or non-restorative penalties for non-violent crimes?

 HB 467 would decrease the frequency with which individuals are deprived of their liberty through arrest based on supposition rather than on proof.